-Granulosa tumours are a type of stromal tumour.
+Granulosa tumours are a type of sex cord stromal tumours.
 Less than 5 out of 100 women with ovarian cancer (5%) have this type.

 What granulosa tumours are